 Planning for our Caribbean trip began as soon as the dates were released for the England cricket one day international series in the West Indies that began on 25th February 2017.
-My boyfriend, Paul, is cricket mad and we hadn’t been to the Caribbean so it seemed like the perfect excuse to go!
+My partner, Paul is cricket mad and we hadn’t been to the Caribbean so it seemed like the perfect excuse to go!
 The Caribbean islands we visited were picked by the islands the cricket games were being played which saved us the task of trying to decide ourselves and this meant Antigua and Barbados were our pick!
 (Read about my time eating out in Barbados here).

 Having decided that, we had to work out how we were going to go about planning for the trip.
 There are cricket packages but they were expensive and I didn’t want The whole trip to be about the cricket, the three days at the games were more than enough!
 Other packages didn’t give us what we wanted to so we did it ourselves, something we normally do but doesn’t seem to be the norm for travelling to the Caribbean and not the cheapest way of doing things but gave us what we wanted out of the trip!

 Having never done an all inclusive holiday we decided the Caribbean was the place to give it a go.
 Paul and I aren’t massive fans of sunbathing, we are both very pale and get easily burnt and also get bored quickly.
-We like Sightseeing and doing activities when on holiday and have always felt all inclusives would be too restrictive for what we wanted but we wanted to try it.
+We like Sightseeing and doing activities when on holiday and have always felt an all inclusive would be too restrictive for what we wanted but we wanted to try it.
 Having researched our options we picked Sandals Grande Antigua for the first four nights of our holiday.
 We desperately needed some down time anyway having not taken any annual leave for a while, Sandals was adults only which we wanted and they had an allergen specialist so I thought that would help me have more options to eat being Coeliac.
-I will write a separate post entirely on my time at Sandals for anyone thinking of doing an all inclusive trip to the Caribbean but I ate well without getting glutened during my time there.
+I have written a separate post about my stay at Sandals for anyone thinking of doing an all inclusive trip to the Caribbean, read it here.

 Having had four nights of rest and relaxation we moved to a self catering apartment.
 There were a few reasons for this with the main reason being that we felt the all inclusive was too expensive to justify paying when not on the resort during the day.
 It was a lot cheaper to stay in an apartment for the next five nights and we hired a car to get out and about.
 This may have been different if we had done the holiday as a package deal and got a good rate for Sandals/the holiday rather than paying the nightly rate.